modevar/modevar.github.io/_pages/program.md

 Title: uvllang: Towards a bidirectional UVL Parser

-Speaker: Tobias Hess, DHBW Heidenheim
+Speaker: Tobias Heß, DHBW Heidenheim

 Abstract: uvllang [1] enhances the default UVL parser [2] by an UVL extractor (from dimacs/smt2 -> UVL).
 While such extractions will almost never be true to the original UVL model, especially when formulas have been preprocessed in the meantime, they produce a start for semi-automatic refinement by humans or AI systems.
 Similar techniques may also be used to simplify complex cross-tree constraints and remove redundant constraints.